MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_3.md

 }
 ```

-***Note:*** *For this type of challenge, dealing with flattening nested loops, I advise using recursion as a solution.
+***Note:*** *For this type of challenge, dealing with flattening nested arrays, I advise using recursion as a solution.
 Be sure to check out Dan's recursion section in this article!*

 🔗 [My solution for day 17](https://scrimba.com/scrim/coacd4756b7fa2610ca92b5f6)